neuronsimulator/nrn/modelspec/programmatic/network/parcon.rst

         may or may not
         be owned by this machine) and the target (a synapse or artificial cell object) which EXISTS on this machine.
 A :class:`NetCon` object is returned and the full delay for the connection should be given to it (as well as the weight).
+        This is not the NetCon that
+        monitors the spike source variable for threshold crossings, so its threshold parameter will not affect simulations.
+Threshold crossings are determined by the detector that belonged to the NetCon used to associate the presynaptic spike source with a gid (see :meth:`ParallelContext.cell` and :meth:`ParallelContext.threshold`).

         Note that if the srcgid is owned by this machine then :func:`cell` must be called earlier to make sure that the srcgid is associated with a NetCon source location.